How to Set Up a Representative Office in Thailand ?

 The Thai Law that applies to representative offices can be found in List three of Foreign Business Act B.E.
 2542 (A.D.
 1999) and B.E.
 2544 (A.D.
 2001).
 The representative offices are not similar to limited companies as they are permitted to 5 business activities only:

-H&P lawyers in Bangkok can assist you in the process of incorporating a representative office in Thailand, a process that can be divided into two parts :
+H&P law firm in Bangkok can assist you in the process of incorporating a representative office in Thailand, the process of representative office registration can be divided into 2 parts :

-In the opinion of our lawyers in Thailand, the negative aspect of setting up a Rep Office in Thailand is that representative offices cannot generate income or profits.
+In the opinion of our law firm in Thailand, the negative aspect of setting up a representative office in Thailand is that representative offices cannot generate income or profits.

 On the other hand, the most attractive aspect of a representative office in Thailand is that it does not need to follow the quota of 4 Thai employees per 1 foreigner as it’s the basic rule for limited companies.
 Regarding the quota to obtain a work permit and Non-B Visa for a foreign employee in a representative office, the quota is only 1 Thai employee per 1 foreign employee.